Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

 Check out the Theme docs to learn more about Preline Themes.

-Build the Tailwind CSS output, then load the compiled stylesheet and Preline JavaScript in Views/Shared/_Layout.cshtml.
+Build the Tailwind CSS output, then load the compiled stylesheet in Views/Shared/_Layout.cshtml.

 Terminal